 Victoria St. Martin

-Victoria St. Martin is a distinguished visiting journalist with the Gallivan Program in Journalism, Ethics and Democracy at the University of Notre Dame.
+From 2017 to 2021, Victoria St. Martin was a distinguished visiting journalist with the Gallivan Program in Journalism, Ethics, and Democracy at the University of Notre Dame.
+She also served as the print publications coordinator with Notre Dame Student Media.

-St. Martin came to Notre Dame after a 15-year career as a journalist, most recently as breaking news and general assignment reporter at The Washington Post.
+St. Martin came to Notre Dame after a 15-year career as a journalist, including as a breaking news and general assignment reporter at The Washington Post.
+In addition to her work in newspapers, St. Martin has served as a multimedia journalist at WNIT, Michiana's public television station.
+She also reported on public schools, covered business, and produced videos at The South Bend Tribune.

 She joined The Post’s Local Desk in July 2013 as the American University’s School of Communication Fellow specializing in investigative journalism.
 Upon earning her master’s degree from American in 2014, she was hired onto The Post’s staff full-time.